 Pinpointing any potential overlap between SaaS applications being used within the company to see if there’s a possibility for consolidation.

-As an example of discovering your SaaS footprint, you would be able to identify that your HR department is using Expensify as their expense management solution, but your Marketing team is using SAP Concur as theirs.
+As an example of discovering your SaaS footprint, you would be able to identify that your HR department is using Expensify as their expense management solution, but your IT team is using SAP Concur as theirs.
 This will make it easy for you to see the overlap of having a contract for two expensive management software solutions and allow you to consolidate and choose one to be used across all departments.

-2. Maintain a system of records
+2. Maintain a system of record

 This means that you’ll be able to see that your VP of marketing has used Single Sign-On to access project collaboration software seven times in the first quarter, while other members of the marketing team are using custom passwords to log in only four times in the first quarter.